memstechtips/UnattendedWinstall/README.md

 ### Key Features

-- Windows 10/11 Pro is installed by default
+- Ability to choose Windows Edition (Pro is not enforced anymore as in v2.0.0)
 - Bypasses Windows 11 system requirements
 - Disables Windows Defender services by default
   - *prompted to enable after Windows installation*